kanatea/mountain-biking/README.md

 - **OSM:** Providing the basemap for search context on the frontend site, Leaflet was used to facilitate the OSM to website connection.

 ### Transform
-- Trails were filtered based on location, the island of Madeira were split into 9 tiles, drawn by specified coordinates, and trails located within each tile were called.
+- Trails were filtered based on location, the island of Madeira were split into 9 tiles, drawn by specified coordinates, and trails located within each tile were called from the Strava API.
 - Once loaded into the database, the climb categories were recoded for clarification.

 ### Load